aecharles72/BeepBoopBot/README.md

 # BeepBoopBot
-Practice Project
+Pythong, MySQL, Discord API, GIPHY API, TENOR API, OPENAI API Practice Project

     This is a fun project, creating a discord bot that catalogs product links and checks them for new information on command.
-Also integrated some simple ChatGPT functionality into the bot for fun.
+Also integrated some simple ChatGPT functionality into the bot for kicks initially.
     Using MAMP I created a few MySQL databases to handle the information the bot receives and to catalog the links and their information.
 You can add a new site into a particular url format category, then add links of products from that url to be cataloged.
 Using multiple commands you